Deontay Wilder vs Luis Ortiz

 WBC heavyweight world champion, Alabama's Deontay Wilder, takes on his toughest opponent yet, as he is challenged by awkward, hard hitting Cuban, Luis Ortiz.

-Wilder is a favourite, but some predict he will lose, and most, do not think the win will come easily.
+Wilder is the favourite, but some predict he will lose, and most, do not think the win will come easily.

 The fight begins at a tentative pace, Wilder feinting, Ortiz, trying to bully the champion.